 Use of Cascading Style Sheets (CSS)

-CSS is used to control some visual formatting and presentation in the EHR Incentive Program System.
-EHR Incentive Program System pages are not designed to interfere with user-defined style sheets.
-Moreover, if your browser or browsing device does not support style sheets at all, EHR Incentive Program System pages are readable and understandable (i.e., no content is lost) when the associated style sheet is turned off.
+CSS is used to control some visual formatting and presentation in the Promoting Interoperability Program System.
+Promoting Interoperability Program System pages are not designed to interfere with user-defined style sheets.
+Moreover, if your browser or browsing device does not support style sheets at all, Promoting Interoperability Program System pages are readable and understandable (i.e., no content is lost) when the associated style sheet is turned off.
 A screen reader can read the page content.

 Use of Tables